Suicide attack: 1981 Yangquan theatre bombing

-Yangquan theatre bombing was a suicide bombing that killed 32 people, in a cinema in Yangquan, Shanxi, China, on 22 July 1981.
+The Yangquan theatre bombing was a suicide bombing that killed 32 people, in a cinema in Yangquan, Shanxi, China, on 22 July 1981.

 On 22 July 1981, 24-year-old Gao Haiping invited a girl, who had dumped him previously, to a film screening in Yangquan.
 (Note: The theatre was the San Kuang Club (三矿俱乐部), an institution run by the Bureau of Mining Affairs (矿务局).)

 He intended to kill them both with a bomb made of about 3 kg of ammonium nitrate and an electric detonator in a metal box.

 When the woman did not show up, Gao entered the theatre alone and took his place in seat 25 in the second row.
 At about 8 p.m., he put the bomb on his lap and detonated it, killing himself and 31 other people, wounding another 127, and severely damaging the theatre.

 Gao Haiping was an only child.
 He worked as a miner and was described as a loner who was pessimistic and dissatisfied with his life.

 A suicide note and letters to his parents were found in a drawer in his home, as well as explosives wrapped in paper.